chinmaydas96/chinmaydas96.github.io/chinmay-das.md

 >My name is Chinmay Das, a really passionate Machine Learning , Data Science  and Robotics enthusiast.
-Small time IOT developer. and have quintessential knowledge of Android Developement .
+Small time IOT developer. and have little knowledge of Android Developement .
 Currently I am working on Deep learning algorithm from basic .

 >I have a quite different background: my Bachelor degree is in Instrumentation & Electronics engineering.
 I am luckily landing to the world of ones and zeros  .